PseudoDistant/ExampleGameProvider/README.md

-If you desperately want to use it for Infinite Tux, get the jar here: https://github.com/qbancoffee/infinite-tux/releases/tag/1.1sfx Then rename it to 'game.jar', and launch Knot from the same directory that 'game.jar' is in, with the provider and Fabric's dependencies in the classpath.
+If you desperately want to use it for Infinite Tux, get the jar here: https://github.com/qbancoffee/infinite-tux/releases/tag/1.1sfx Then rename it to 'game.jar', put it in the 'test' directory and run the gradle task 'run'

 ## License